khen08/mrt3sim/README.md

    - Set advanced parameters including station distances, speeds, acceleration/deceleration rates, and train settings.

 3. **Run Simulation**:

    - Start the simulation to see animated trains moving along the MRT-3 railway.
    - Use the simulation controls to play, pause, and reset the simulation.
    - Click on stations to view detailed information.

+4. **Analyze Results**:
+   - View comprehensive metrics in the analytics dashboard.
+   - Explore visualizations including passenger heatmaps, OD matrices, time distribution charts, and more.
+   - Save simulation results for future reference and comparison.

 ## CSV Format